name ( [ arg_name arg_data_type ] [ , ... ] )

 CREATE PROCEDURE ...
 EXECUTE AS CALLER, then in the future the procedure will execute as a caller’s rights procedure.
 If you execute

 CREATE PROCEDURE ...
 EXECUTE AS OWNER, then the procedure will execute as an owner’s rights procedure.
 By default (if neither OWNER nor CALLER is specified explicitly at the time the procedure is created), the procedure runs as an owner’s rights stored procedure.
 Owner’s rights stored procedures have less access to the caller’s environment (for example the caller’s session variables), and Snowflake defaults to this higher level of privacy and security.
-For more information about owner’s vs. caller’s rights procedures, see Privileges on the Database Objects Accessed by the Stored Procedure.
+For more information, see Understanding Caller’s Rights and Owner’s Rights Stored Procedures.

 A stored procedure can return only a single value, such as a string (for example, a success/failure indicator) or a number (for example, an error code).
 If you need to return more extensive information, you can return a VARCHAR that contains values separated by a delimiter (such as a comma), or a semi-structured data type, such as VARIANT.